5 Proven Ways Businesses Can Reduce Customer Acquisition Cost and Improve ROI

 Evergreen content optimized for search engines will drive new customers to your site while you focus on other aspects of your business.

-Marketers can dominate search engines for specific focus keywords by writing good content.
+Marketers can dominate search engines for specific focus keywords by writing good, helpful content that’s also free of grammatical errors (they can use Grammarly to help them).
 Blog posts optimized for relevant keywords will take advantage of the high volumes of search traffic pertinent to their product.

 Evergreen content can be consumed at any point in time.
 It typically has a timeless lifespan and only needs a few updates every few months or at the year’s end.